-Intimate Care and Toileting Policy (Including the safe disposal of nappies, aprons and gloves)

-March 2017

-Intimate Care and Toileting Policy (Including the safe disposal of nappies, aprons and gloves)
+Intimate Care and Toileting Policy

-AIM
+1 General Statement

-At Breaside Preparatory School we aim to meet the needs of all our children and promote their welfare.
-We recognise and assist children with intimate care where needed, and ensure that the children are treated with courtesy, dignity, and respect at all times.

-Intimate care is defined as care involving washing, touching or carrying out a procedure to intimate personal areas which some children may need support in doing because of their young age, physical difficulties or other special needs.

-Where a child has intimate care needs, a designated member of staff takes responsibility to provide their care.
-We address issues on an individual basis.

-Due to the developmental stages of the children that we work with, we support them with their personal care: reminding the children to go to the toilet, washing hands, hygiene etc to develop their independence.
-As outlined in the foundation stage curriculum, we are responsible for children's personal care skills, as an essential part of their Personal Development, in order to be able to access the rest of the curriculum.

-On some occasions, children come to our setting in nappies.
+- 1.1 At Breaside Preparatory School we aim to meet the individual needs of all our children and promote their welfare.
+We will assist children with intimate care, where needed and appropriate, and will ensure that children are treated with courtesy, dignity, and respect at all times. - 1.2 Intimate care is defined as care involving washing, touching or carrying out a procedure to intimate personal areas which some children may need support in doing because of their young age, physical difficulties or other special needs. - 1.3 Where a child has intimate care needs, a designated member of staff takes responsibility to provide their care.
+We address issues on an individual basis. - 1.4 Due to the developmental stages of the children that we work with, we support them with their personal care: reminding the children to go to the toilet, washing hands, hygiene, etc. to develop their independence.
+As outlined in the Early Years curriculum, we are responsible for children's personal care skills, as an essential part of their Personal Development, in order to be able to access the rest of the curriculum. - 1.5 On some occasions, children come to our setting still in Pull ups.
 We support children sensitively and with dignity in this matter.
-Also, from time to time some children will have accidents and need to be attended to.
+Also, from time to time, some children will have wetting/soiling accidents which require attention.
 Parents are asked to supply a bag of clean clothes for their child in a drawstring bag to be hung on their child's peg and clearly labelled with the child's name.
 These are taken into the toilet facilities prior to changing.
-However a supply of spare clothing is available if necessary and parents are asked to return this as soon as possible.

-If a child has needed help with meeting intimate care needs (had an accident), this is treated as confidential and shared with the parents in person at the end of the day.
+However, a supply of spare clothing is available, if necessary, and parents are asked to return this as soon as possible. - 1.6 If a child has needed help with meeting intimate care needs (had an accident), this is treated as confidential and shared with parents of the child in person at the end of the day by staff.

-IMPLEMENTATION

-Staff Training
+2 Staff Training

-All staff members are knowledgeable about intimate care/personal and social care.
-They are aware of their responsibilities, relevant policies and procedures in place (including adhering to Child Protection, Health and Safety, Confidentiality).
-The designated employed adult is trained; DBS checked and has received training for very specific intimate care procedures where relevant.
-They follow the child's care plan and they undertake their duties in a professional manner at all times.
+2.1 All staff members are knowledgeable about intimate care/personal and social care.
+They are aware of their responsibilities, relevant policies and procedures in place (including adhering to Child Protection, Health and Safety and Confidentiality).
+The designated employed adult is trained, DBS checked and has received training for very specific intimate care procedures where relevant.
+They follow the child's care plan (see below) and they undertake their duties in a professional manner at all times.
 They are fully aware of best practice including hygiene.

-Intimate Care / Personal Care Plan
+3 Intimate Care/Personal Care Plan

-If a child requires regular assistance with intimate care, staff meet with the parents to discuss the child's needs and devise an agreed intimate / personal care plan.
+- 3.1 If a child requires regular assistance with intimate care, the staff meet with the parents to discuss the child's needs and devise an agreed intimate/personal care plan for the child.
 Relevant health personnel are involved if needed.
-We monitor and review the plan on a regular basis.

-The Key Person within the Kindergarten or Pre-Prep will deal with these issues.
+All staff monitor and review the plan on a regular basis. - 3.2 The Key Person within the Kindergarten/Pre-Prep will deal with these issues.

-Practice
+4 Practice

-The designated practitioner who provides the care (in most cases: the child's key person) forms a strong, trusting relationship with the child and parents.
+- 4.1 The designated member of staff who provides the care (in most cases this is the child's key person) aims to form a strong, trusting relationship with the child and parents.
 They ensure that it is a positive experience that is safe and comfortable for all.
-Whilst the child is having their needs met, it is treated as a time to converse and promote their personal development.

-The child is encouraged to undertake as much of the procedure for themselves as possible, including washing intimate areas, dressing/undressing and hygiene.
+Whilst the child is having their needs met, it is treated as a time to converse and promote their Personal Development. - 4.2 The child is encouraged to undertake as much of the procedure for themselves as possible, including washing intimate areas, dressing/undressing and hygiene.